jhsrennie/MCERemote/ReadMeFirst.txt

 -----------
 Most people will just want to configure the remote to use the standard Windows Media Center keyboard shortcuts.
 In this case just select the second item in the list "Apply current settings to remote".
-Exit XBMC and reboot your PC, and all buttons on the remote will now work with XBMC.
+Exit Kodi and reboot your PC, and all buttons on the remote will now work with Kodi.
 The remote will still work with Windows Media Center as well.
-If for any reason you want to back out the changes select the third option "Apply Windows default settings to remote", exit XBMC and reboot.
+If for any reason you want to back out the changes select the third option "Apply Windows default settings to remote", exit Kodi and reboot.
 This will set the remote back to the way it was before you used the MCERemote addon.